Zinfandel (Primitivo)

 Meat Pairing: The hearty, bold flavors in Zinfandel make it a natural companion for the rich and flavorful world of BBQ.
 Try ribs, grilled chicken, roast lamb, pulled pork, pork chops, blackened salmon, bacon-wrapped tenderloin, game meats, and burgers!

-Vegetable Pairing: Go for vegetables with big flavor: Think caramelized onion, fire roasted red peppers or tomatoes, grilled eggplant, mushrooms, olives, zucchini, or even baked beans.
+Vegetable Pairing: Go for vegetables with big flavor; opt for vegetables with bold flavors, such as caramelized onion, tomatoes, grilled eggplant, mushrooms, olives, zucchini, or even baked beans.

 white-zinfandel-in-a-glass